serendipity-zk/starter-hugo-academic/content/publication/Quest/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Arxiv 2024
+publication: ICML 2024
-publication_short: Arxiv 2024
+publication_short: ICML 2024

 abstract: |
   As the demand for long-context large language models (LLMs) increases, models with context windows of up to 128K or 1M tokens are becoming increasingly prevalent.
 However, long-context LLM inference is challenging since the inference speed decreases significantly as the sequence length grows.
 This slowdown is primarily caused by loading a large KV cache during self-attention.
 Previous works have shown that a small portion of critical tokens will dominate the attention outcomes.
 However, we observe the criticality of a token highly depends on the query.
 To this end, we propose Quest, a query-aware KV cache selection algorithm.
 Quest keeps track of the minimal and maximal Key values in KV cache pages and estimates the criticality of a given page using Query vectors.
 By only loading the Top-K critical KV cache pages for attention, Quest significantly speeds up self-attention without sacrificing accuracy.
 We show that Quest can achieve up to 2.23x self-attention speedup, which reduces inference latency by 7.03x while performing well on tasks with long dependencies with negligible accuracy loss.